Why need automatically backup files to external hard drive?

 AOMEI Backupper Standard also provides feature File Sync to assist you sync files to external hard drive automatically.
 Follow steps below to learn how to operate.

-Step 1: Head to Backup > File Sync this time.
+Step 1.
+Head to Sync > Basic Sync this time.

-Step 2: Click Add Folder and then Browse to add the items you want to back up from.
+Step 2.
+Click Add Folder and then This PC to add the items you want to back up from.

-Step 3: Select the partition on external disk as the target path.
+Step 3.
+Select the external disk as the target path.

 Tips: Real-time Sync from or to network/NAS is only available in Professional edition, so does to File filter in backup and sync.

 Automatically backup files to external hard drive the first time may take up a litter longer, but it worth to do that because it saves much more time than rebuilding the lost forever files or memories.
 If you just lost several files, you can do selective files restore without recovering the entire backup image.